 The Theory of Speech – Vak.

-In the kingdom of speech there are four levels, i.e. para, pasyanti, madhyama and vaikhari.
+In the kingdom of speech, there are four levels, i.e. para, pasyanti, madhyama and vaikhari.
 Para is that supreme speech which resides in your own universal consciousness, it is the life of the other three kinds of speech.
-Pasyanti is called the subtlest speech without thought or differentriation.
+Pasyanti is called the subtlest speech without thought or differentiation.
 Madhyama is subtle speech where you reside only in thought without sensation.
 This is the same as dreaming.
 Vaikhari is the gross state of ordinary speech.
 The aspirant has to travel from pasyanti to madhyama and then to vaikhari.
-In this journey one does not travel to para because para is supreme.
+In this journey, one does not travel to para because para is supreme.

 The Three Impurities – Malas.

 In Shaivism there are three impurities (malas) which reside in the element of illusion or maya.
 Karma mala is gross impurity that gives rise to the impression of pleasure and pain.
 This is expressed in the statements, “I am happy, I am sad.”
 Mayiya mala is the subtle impurity that creates duality.
 This is expressed in the statements, “This is mine, this is not mine.”
 Anavamala is the subtlest impurity which makes one feel incomplete.